Adibomm/myrepo/README.md

 # myrepo
-this is my repository adi
+this is my repository adi purpose